atishay/atishay.github.io/content/blog/2017-01-07-A-walk-down-history.md

 excerpt: A century is a lot of time.
 Happy 100th birthday to my grandfather.
 It is a feat.
 image: /assets/img/blog/birthday.jpg
-imgSrc: Image background from [Freepik](http://www.freepik.com/free-vector/balloon-party-background_780957.htm)
+attribution: Image background from [Freepik](http://www.freepik.com/free-vector/balloon-party-background_780957.htm)
 sidebar:
   - title: 100 Years
     content: A hundred years is a lot of time.
 I am honored to be attending